brendancooley/gunboats/gunboats.md

 \tau_j^\star(a_j) = \argmax_{\tau_j \in [1, \bar{\tau}]} G_j(\tau_j; a_j)
 $$

-Lemma 1 ensures that these optimal policies do not depend on the other government's policy choice.
 Our next result shows that as governments become more liberal, their optimal tariffs fall.

-**Lemma 3:**
+**Lemma 2:**
 $\tau_i^\star(a_i)$ is strictly decreasing in $a_i$.

 ![Government best response functions \label{fig:br}](figure/br-1.png)